neurodivergence/neurodivergence/README.md

 my comms are open :) feel free to dm @crippledinwheelchair in disc for prices. its never above 15 dollar

+im very hesitant on interacting with people and would rather stick to circle of closed friends i have

 > anyways check out my art

 ![alt text](https://files.catbox.moe/p3im38.png)